GCSE Economics: International Trade and the Global Economy

 International Trade and the Global Economy

 International trade refers to the exchange of goods and services between countries.
-It plays a crucial role in the global economy, allowing nations to specialize in the production of certain goods and services, thus enhancing efficiency and economic growth.
+It plays a crucial role in the global economy, allowing nations to specialize in the production of certain goods and services, which can lead to increased efficiency and economic growth.

 The Importance of International Trade